Schedule a Consultation

-Lastest Articles
+Latest Articles

 How Do I 'Break Up' With My Therapist?

-relationship therapy sex therapy Oct 26, 2024
+relationship therapy sex therapy

 This article shares some reasons why you might want to end counselling, as well as what to expect and how best to prepare for the absence of this significant relationship in your life.
 Ending therapy is often a bittersweet process, marking both closure and a sense of accomplishment.
-Some people struggle to have healthy endings to relationships, so ending therapy well can be an opportunity to practice doing something new, different, and beneficial.
+Some people struggle to have healthy endings to relationships, so ending therapy well can be an opportunity to practise doing something new, different, and beneficial.
 In turn, this can help have healthier endings to relationships in the future.

 5 Reasons Why You Might Want To End Therapy